Airbus Group CEO keeping options open on new term

 AMSTERDAM Airbus Group Chief Executive Tom Enders has ruled out taking another job in aerospace or going into politics when he eventually decides to step down from Europe's largest aerospace group - but is not yet ready to say when that will be.

-Speaking to Reuters ahead of a shareholders' meeting, the 55-year-old chief executive said he would not begin to address whether to seek a second three-year term before next year.
+Speaking to Reuters ahead of a shareholders' meeting, the 55-year-old chief executive said he would not begin to address whether to seek a second four-year term before next year.

 "At the moment my contract is still running for two years, so we will discuss perhaps in a year from now," Enders said.